charlesaraya/pokedex-go/README.md

 ### Personal Pokédex
 - `pokedex`: Lists all Pokémon you have caught so far.

+### Persistent Pokédex
+Your caught Pokémon are now saved to disk and automatically loaded on startup, allowing you to continue where you left off across sessions.
+No more starting over—your journey is saved!
+- `save`: Saves your Pokedex and all caught Pokémon you have caught so far.
+- `load`: Loads the last saved Pokedex to resume the game.

 ### Help and Exit Commands
 - `help`: Displays instructions and a list of available commands.
 - `exit`: Safely exits the REPL.